glouppe/talk-kva-2025/talk.md

 ## Conclusions

-Deep generative models unlock high-dimensional Bayesian inference in complex physical models: .bold[new scientific questions become accessible], which were out of reach with classical methods.
+Deep generative models unlock high-dimensional Bayesian inference in complex physical models: .bold[new scientific questions become accessible].

 Next challenges:
 - Rigorous validation: when and why these methods work (or not).